srinivaschintu485/Segformers/README.md

 # Conclusion

-That's it!
 We have have trained and fined tuned the model, Thank you